feathersjs/docs/guides/migrating.md

 The latest versions of the Feathers database adapters include some important security and usability updates by requiring to explicitly enable certain functionality that was previously available by default.

+> __Important:__ The latest versions of the database adapters also work with previous versions of Feathers.
+An upgrade of the `@feathersjs/` modules is recommended but not necessary to use the latest database adapter features.

 ### Querying by id

 All database adapters now support additional query parameters for `get`, `remove`, `update` and `patch`.
 If the record does not match that query, even if the `id` is valid, a `NotFound` error will be thrown.
 This is very useful for the common case of e.g. restricting requests to the users company the same way as you already would in a `find` method: